jeantozzi/data-engineering-zoomcamp-2023/week_3/README.md

 For this question, we'll have to create a new flow for Prefect.<br>
 You can check the file [here](https://github.com/jeantozzi/data-engineering-zoomcamp-2023/blob/main/week_3/flows/github_parquet_to_gcs.py).

-Let's run build, apply and run the Prefect deployment with the following commands:
+Let's build, apply and run the Prefect deployment with the following commands:

 ```bash
 # Building, applying and running a Prefect deployment